Table of Contents

 Updated on

-Beaches are at the top of almost everyone’s list when they think of most relaxing places to be.
-They’re beautiful and breezy, they offer many activities for young and old alike, and they are a great escape from the day-to-day.
+Beaches are at the top of almost everyone’s list when they think of the most relaxing places to be.
+They’re beautiful and breezy, offering many activities for young and old alike, plus they are a great escape from the routine of daily life.

-There are some obvious items to pack for the beach, but we’ve come up with a list of must-have beach items that you may not have thought of.
-Below it, you’ll find recommendations for what NOT to bring along with what to wear, and even some FAQs.
+If you’re ready to hit the waves of paradise, you know there are some obvious things you want to bring.
+Based on decades of experience, we’re sharing this thorough list of must-have beach items that you may not have thought of.
+Below it, you’ll find recommendations for what NOT to bring, along with what to wear, and FAQs.

 Fergusson at the beach